ercchy/get-codecatz-smart/modules/start/_posts/2000-01-01-your-own-course.markdown

 ![Pull Request summary]({{site.baseurl}}/img/codecatz/summary_of_pullrequest.png)

 Bravo!
 You've send your first pull request. have yourself a treat.
+We will not judge.

 ![I regret nothing]({{site.baseurl}}/img/codecatz/iregretnothing.jpeg)